mohangk/goodroot.ca/content/post/2017-01-20-do-the-astral-plane.md

 Fun thoughts, but I did not believe in that world anymore.
 I was *intelligent*.
 I was *rational*.
 I knew I had been laying in bed, somewhere in-between being awake and being in-dream.
 I knew my imagination catalyzed all of my make-believe adventures.
 I needed a scientific *solution* for my *clinical* depression.

 I looked for answers in books.
 I scoured the Internet.
 I talked with friends and doctors.
-There was no truth to be found. “*Take this pill*“: the best any medical professional could offer me.
+There was no truth to be found. *Take this pill*: the best any medical professional could offer me.
 It took over a decade of meditation, personal growth, epiphanies, and a talented Peruvian Medicine-Man to expunge the darkness.

 As years went by, the flame of spirit began to rekindle within my heart.
 Slowly, I stopped chasing things external to me and started looking within myself.
 My depressed musings began to ring true; I realized I *had* succeeded in separating my soul from my body.
 My soul had become lost, but not because it had spent too long in the Astral Plane or that it became a feast for an opportunistic Astral Vampire.